E-commerce

 Why it is valuable beyond marketing

-The right side effect
+The good side effect

-CRO protects margin and revenue quality
+The CRO protects margin and revenue quality

-What a superficial reading overlooks
+What too narrow a reading overlooks

-Why properly framed CRO is different
+Why well-scoped CRO is different

 The right trade-off

-CRO helps you better understand the entire customer journey.
+CRO helps better understand the entire journey

 Why the funnel is so important

-A discipline of localization
+A discipline of pinpointing

 CRO gives qualitative data a concrete role